StevenJW/mokepon/README.md

 While it was a project we made together, I did all the coding except for the menu.

 To see the menu press =
-It is possible to see the result at o11006.hageveld2.nl/ProcessingJS/
+It is possible to see the result at [No longer available]
 You will have to click on the canvas first so it's focused and backspace does not work in google chrome but you can use delete instead.

 Disclaimer: the images used or not my own and neither is the idea.
 It's based on pokemon and I'm not using it commercially whatsoever.
-For questions mail stevenvandenwildenberg@gmail.com

 # Recent Updates
 Update v2.2